iamjoshgilman/Encryptopedia/03 - Content/03 - Encryption.md

     - A balance between speed and security is crucial.
 Encryption shouldn't be so slow that it's impractical, but if decryption is too fast, brute force attacks become feasible.

 ---
+# Hashing
+## Definition

+**Hashing** is a one-way encryption technique where data is transformed into a fixed-size value, known as a hash.
+This technique is irreversible, meaning one cannot retrieve the original data from the hash.
+## Key Properties

+1. **Deterministic**: Same input will always produce the same hash.
+2. **High Sensitivity**: A minuscule change in input will result in a vastly different hash.
+3. **Uniqueness**: Different inputs should not produce the same hash.
+When this does happen, it's called a "collision".
+4. **Fixed Length**: Regardless of input size, the hash size remains consistent.
+## Applications

+1. **Data Integrity**:
+    - Verifying if files are identical by comparing their hashes.
+    - In computer forensics, ensuring evidence remains unaltered.

+2. **Password Storage**:
+    - Storing password hashes instead of plain text passwords for security.
+    - During login, a user's input is hashed and matched against stored hash.
+## Common Hashing Algorithms

+- **MD5**: Older and now considered broken due to vulnerabilities.
+- **SHA1**: A successor to MD5, also considered broken and insecure.
+- **SHA2, SHA3**: Modern, more secure hashing algorithms.
+- **SHA256, SHA512**: Variants specifying the bit-length of the hash.
+## Philosophical Note

+Given the constraints of hash algorithms, it's possible (though statistically improbable with good algorithms) for two different inputs to produce the same hash (a **collision**).
+This is especially conceivable when considering a large dataset being represented by a significantly smaller hash value.
+While rare, these collisions can affect use cases where unique representation is crucial.

+---